Cam Robinson*, OT, Alabama

 Bolles has some off-the-field issues that have some teams concerned about his mental health.
 They wonder how the pressure of the NFL and if bad games will potentially impact him mentally.
 These issues could hurt his chances of going in the first round.
 Some teams have concerns about his mental health and some past issues with marijuana.
 Bolles' family has had some run-ins that also impact his off-the-field evaluation and gave him a rough upbringing that wasn't his fault.
 Team sources say that Bolles interviewed well at the combine, but the concerns about his mental health persist.

 Ryan Ramcyzk*, OT, Wisconsin

 Height: 6-6.
 Weight: 310.
 Arm: 33.25.
 Projected 40 Time: 5.00.
 Projected Round (2017): 1-2.
-3/25/17: Ramcyzk had a strong 2016 season blocking for the Badgers in his debut as their starting left tackle.
+4/25/17: Ramcyzk had a strong 2016 season blocking for the Badgers in his debut as their starting left tackle.
 He was rock solid in pass protection and very good at opening holes in the ground game.
-The NFL advisory board gave Ramcyzk a first-round grade.
-He needed hip surgery for a torn labrum this offseason, but Ramcyzk declared for the 2017 NFL Draft.
+The NFL advisory board gave Ramcyzk a first-round grade, and he decided to enter the 2017 NFL Draft.
+He needed hip surgery for a torn labrum this offseason, and teams have said that the results of his medical exam from the combine and re-check gave them some reasons for concern with Ramczyk's ability to avoid lower body injuries.
 Teams say that Ramczyk is a good kid but they question his love of football because he quit the sport after high school for a time.

 In 2013 and 2014, Ramcyzk was the starting left tackle at UW-Stevens Point, where he earned a lot of accolades before sitting out the 2015 season with a redshirt after transferring to Wisconsin.
 Ramcyzk was one of the better left tackles in college football in 2016.